VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ![Parcel Types Diagram For Statute Change_v4d-01](https://github.com/user-attachments/assets/6f5e420e-9a2f-45b7-8fe7-40772bb5a618)
 **Figure 1: Current and Proposed Parcel Definition.** *The proposed separate parcel definition removes the need for tracking "inactive" parcels, while ensuring all component parts of parcels are assigned a unique identifier.*

-Alternatively, defining parcel as a separate and sellable lot or piece of real property would bring parcel identification in line with their common understanding as "lots" (as opposed to grouped areas) while also reducing the need to generalize highest and best use across several different parcels combined by owner during valuation.
-This change would enable improved parcel documentation by ensuring that no parcel in full or in part goes unidentified, ease highest and best use valuation, improve data maintenance, long-term record keeping, and analysis, and continue to allow aggregation by owner for tax administration.
-It could also have bearing on any parcel count-dependent fee or payment as what constitutes a "parcel" would need to be defined and confirmed should funds be contingent on their amount (see [recommendation 2](#recommendation-2-support-digital-parcel-maintenance-and-submittal-to-the-state-of-vermont)).
+Alternatively, defining parcel as a separate and sellable lot or piece of real property would bring parcel identification in line with their common understanding as "lots" as opposed to grouped areas.
+This definition would would improve parcel documentation by ensuring that no parcel in full or in part goes unidentified; ease highest and best use valuation by reducing the need to generalize across different parcels; improve data maintenance, long-term record keeping, and analysis; and continue to allow aggregation by owner for tax administration.
+In addition, the definition of a parcel has implications for any potential fee or payment related to a municipality's parcel count (see [Recommendation 2](#recommendation-2-support-digital-parcel-maintenance-and-submittal-to-the-state-of-vermont)).

 With variations in the timing of when a separate lot or piece of real property is created, an updated parcel definition could be written to allow a legal document (deed or title), subdivision plats, or sale to help define the bounds of the separate mapped and tracked area.
-Existing "inactive" parcels, where they exist and are maintained, should be tracked and mapped with their unique SPAN and attribution and ultimately incorporated with the current "active" parcel layer to create a map layer of the smallest, documented, bounded sellable areas.
+Existing "inactive" parcels, where they exist and are maintained, should be tracked and mapped with their unique SPAN and attribution.
+Subsequently, these parcels should be incorporated with the current "active" parcel layer to create a map layer of the smallest, documented, bounded sellable areas.
 A separate parcel layer with parcels combined on ownership should persist for tax administration use.
-Two statewide parcel map layers would result, one that reflects documented, bounded, sellable pieces of real estate, and the other that represents contiguous parcels combined on ownership.
-Both layers would continue to be published and made publicly available by the Statewide Parcel Property Program.
+Two statewide parcel map layers would result: one that reflects documented, bounded, sellable pieces of real estate, and the other that represents contiguous parcels combined on ownership.
+Both layers would continue to be published and made publicly available by the Statewide Property Parcel Program.

 These changes in parcel definition and mapping practices would increase the current count of parcels statewide from roughly 340,000 to an estimated 380,000.
 This figure is estimated as currently only 70% of towns (178 total) have submitted their inactive parcels as digital parcel data to VCGI.
 It remains unknown how many of the other 30% of towns map inactive parcels digitally.